adap/flower/examples/whisper-federated-finetuning/README.md

 The run is defined in the `pyproject.toml` which: specifies the paths to `ClientApp` and `ServerApp` as well as their parameterization with configs in the `[tool.flwr.app.config]` block.

 > \[!NOTE\]
 > By default, it will run on CPU only.
-On a MacBook Pro M2, running 5 rounds of Flower FL should take ~ min.
+On a MacBook Pro M2, running 5 rounds of Flower FL should take ~10 min.
 Assuming the dataset has already been downloaded.
+Running on GPU is recommended.

 ```shell
 # Run with default settings
 flwr run .
 ```

 To run your `ClientApps` on GPU, you'll need to run it in another federation (see `local-sim-gpu` in `pyprojec.toml`).
 To adjust the degree of parallelism, consider updating the `option.backend` settings. `ClientApp` instances consume only 800MB of VRAM, which enables you to run several in parallel in the same GPU.
-By default, the command below will run `5xClientApp` in parallel.
+By default, the command below will run `5xClientApp` in parallel for each GPU available.

 ```
 # Run with GPU